 Recently, she left Ion and is now managing the marketing activities over at MarketingProfs.
 She still blogs frequently and shares her deep knowledge of the online marketing space, so make sure you check out and bookmark her articles on the Marketing Professors Daily Fix Blog.
 Megan also has her own personal site, where she posts links to her guest article... > Read more

-This is a guest post by Amy Hoffman, a search marketing consultant at Hanapin Marketing.
+Amy Hoffman is a search marketing consultant at Hanapin Marketing.
 She also blogs for PPC Hero and SEO Boy.
 Have you ever looked through an old scrapbook to find yourself smiling at memories you’d nearly forgotten?
 For me, it may be dressing up as Aqua to perform a sixth grade rendition of “Barbie Girl,” holding my at-the-time new baby brother, or some other embarrassing, proud or hilarious moment.

 Some of these moments will live on only in the scrapbook.
 (I can double-check but I’m pretty positive my mom won’t have any more kids.)
 On the contrary, these memories can spark future plans such as a reunion with my fellow Aqua impersonators.
 By now, you’re probably wondering where I’m going with this.
-Believe it or not, the lifespan of a PPC account follows... > Read more
+Believe it or not, the lifespan of a PPC account follows the same trend.
+There... > Read more